Person in a glass cage facing a crocodile at Crocosaurus Cove's Cage of Death.

 Additional information

-• Wrist passes can be obtained at the ticket desk if you wish to come and go throughout the day.
+• If desired, wrist passes are available at the ticket desk to allow entry throughout the day.

-• Click here to view the park map and here to view the timetable.
+• View the park map and click here for the timetable.

-• Facilities: Showers, baby care facilities, changing rooms, and lockers.
+The park offers showers, baby care facilities, changing rooms, and lockers as amenities.

 Visitors observing crocodiles through glass at Crocosaurus Cove, Darwin.